converged-computing/flux-tutorials/tutorial/azure/README.md

 #### Scripts

-Here is how you can fix all your brokers:
+Here is how you can fix all your brokers (this is only necessary if the lead broker `ip_address` is not flux000000:

 ```bash
 for address in $(az vmss list-instance-public-ips -g terraform-testing -n flux | jq -r .[].ipAddress)